Stand down during coronavirus

 Sick and carer's leave and compassionate leave during a stand down

-On 18 May 2020 the Federal Court of Australia handed down a decision confirming that an employee who has been stood down under the Fair Work Act can’t take paid sick and carer’s leave or compassionate leave.
+On 18 May 2020 the Federal Court of Australia handed down a decision finding that an employee who has been stood down under the Fair Work Act can’t take paid sick and carer’s leave or compassionate leave.

 This page has been updated to reflect this decision.